KevinJChen/MCSemanticSegmentation/docs/status.md

 ---

 Summary:
+Semantic Segmentation involves segmenting the agent player's view and labeling not just the individual blocks, but the general structures that may appear in Minecraft such as a tree, a building, or a pond.
+The goal is for both performance and time to be as optimal as possible.

 Approach:
 Our approach can be broken into a few steps.
 The first step was data gathering which was a little more complicated than it